 The 834MW Ansan gas-fired combined cycle power plant (CCPP) is located in the city of Ansan in Gyeonggi-Do Province, South Korea.
-The plant operates uses combined heat and power generation processes and is the first H-class 2+1 multi-shaft power plant installed in Korea.
+The plant operates using combined heat and power generation processes and is the first H-class 2+1 multi-shaft power plant installed in Korea.

 Construction began in November 2012 and was completed in January 2015.